Marceloasf/java-certification/src/ocp/chapter/fourteen/c14-notes.md

 > **Note:** Comparator is in java.util package, while Comparable is in java.lang (it does not have to be imported).

 Comparator is a functional interface, since there is only one abstract method to implement.
 We could rewrite it with a lambda.

+    Comparator<Ducck> byWeight = (d1, d2) -> d1.getWeight()-d2.getWeight();

+Alternativaly, we can use a method reference and a helper method to specify we want to sort by weight.

+    Comparator<Ducck> byWeight = Comparator.comparing(Duck::getWeight);

+In this example, `Comparator.comparing()` is a static interface method that creats a Comparator given a lambda expression or a method reference.

+> **Is *Comparable* a Functional Interface?** Comparable is a functional interface, since it has only one abstract method, but it would be silly to use it with a lambda, because the point of Comparable is to implement it inside the object being compared.